- Plesk 12.5 for Linux

 The list of PHP handlers available in the Plesk UI depends on the operating system and the web server that is processing PHP files.
 One of the handlers, PHP-FPM, additionally needs to be installed with the Parallels Installer.

-Additionally, uou can switch off the Apache web server modules that are not critical to hosting services in Tools & Settings > Apache Web Server .
-This will allow you to reduce server resources consumption (for example, get the smaller RAM footprint that is critical to VPS) and, as a result, provide for more hosting customers on a server.
+Additionally, it is possible to switch off the Apache web server modules that are not critical to hosting services in Tools & Settings > Apache Web Server .
+This will allow to reduce server resources consumption (for example, get the smaller RAM footprint that is critical to VPS) and, as a result, provide for more hosting customers on a server.

 Note: that some modules are interdependent and can be switched off (on) only when the modules they depend on are off (on).
 For example, the cache module depends on

-mem_cache modules.
-This means that you cannot switch off the cache until its three dependent modules are off.
+modules.
+This means that it is impossible to switch off the cache until its three dependent modules are off.